|Home » ACP » Tracker

-In addition to the standard ACP info sheet Tracker has a special tracking sheet that shows you just what fields have caught Tracker's eye.
+In addition to the standard ACP info sheets Tracker has a special tracking sheet that shows you just what fields have caught Tracker's eye.

 Some malware tries to trick you by disguising itself as one type of file but opening as a different type of file.
 Even Finder can be fooled.
 But not Tracker.

-You decide what to run - and you get all information up front before you run it.
+You decide what to run - and you get all the information you need up front before you run it.

 Oompa Loompa came disguised as a zip file.
 Double-click it and be owned.
 Tracker caught it.
 Did you have Tracker?

 Tracker lets you track as many areas as you want all at once - something you can't do from the command line.
 And Tracker automatically eliminates redundancy amongst your chosen target areas so fast scans stay fast.
 Tracker also lets you specify areas you don't want tracked - such as the increasing number of 'Apple' areas that only serve to clutter results.

-Some really cheeky installers don't bother asking you to close all your other applications - they go ahead and close them for you whether you like it or not.
+Some especially pesky installers don't bother asking you to close all your other applications.
+They go ahead and close them anyway, no regard if you're ready for it or not.
 Tracker's OK with that - you've already saved the stamp to disk.
 And when the install is through - and whether or not the installer forced a reboot - you simply run Tracker again, fetch the stamp, and track.
-Piece of cake.

-As soon as you hit that 'Refresh' button you can go on doing what you were doing before and let Tracker finish its work.
-Times are capped at when you start the scan session.
-If you need to update later - just hit 'Refresh' again.
+As soon as you hit that 'Track' button, you can go on doing what you were doing before and let Tracker finish its work.
+Times are capped at when you start the tracking session.
+So if you need to update later, just hit 'Track' again.

-Save your current Tracker listing for later playback.
-Load the archive and take over precisely where you left off - with the same files, the same time stamps, the same search paths.
+Save your current Tracker session for later playback.
+Re-open the session, and resume precisely where you left off, with the same files, the same time stamps, the same search paths.

-Tracker can export results in text format with start time, stop time, target, areas scanned, areas skipped, files and directories accessed, files and directories modified - with everything listed for future reference.
+Tracker can export results in text format, with start time, stop time, target, areas scanned, areas skipped, files and directories accessed, files and directories modified - with everything listed for future reference.

-Spotlight and its corresponding driver fsevents can't help you track software and disk activities. fsevents misses out on the all important file accesses and Spotlight can be easily overloaded and lose all its data.
-Which isn't such a big deal if you're just crunching through an entire hard drive to build up Spotlight indexes again.
-But it is a big deal if you're trying to track unknown or untested software, in which case you're gonna be t-o-a-s-t.
+Spotlight and its corresponding driver fsevents can't help you track software and disk activities. fsevents misses out on file access stamps, and Spotlight can be easily overloaded and lose all its data - maybe not such a big deal if you're just crunching through your entire hard drive to build up those ridiculous Spotlight indexes all over again, but it is a big deal if you're trying to track unknown or untested software, in which case you're gonna be t-o-a-s-t.